Miscarriage: Classification

 A threatened miscarriage is any bleeding during the first half of pregnancy.
-At investigation it may be found that the fetus remains viable and the pregnancy continues without further problems.
+At the investigation, it may be found that the foetus remains viable and the pregnancy continues without further problems.

 An anembryonic pregnancy (also called an "empty sac" or "blighted ovum") is a condition where the gestational sac develops normally, while the embryonic part of the pregnancy is either absent or stops growing very early.
 This accounts for approximately half of miscarriages.
 All other miscarriages are classified as embryonic miscarriages, meaning that there is an embryo present in the gestational sac.
 Half of embryonic miscarriages have aneuploidy (an abnormal number of chromosomes).

-An inevitable miscarriage occurs when the cervix has already dilated, but the fetus has yet to be expelled.
+An inevitable miscarriage occurs when the cervix has already dilated, but the foetus has yet to be expelled.
 This usually will progress to a complete miscarriage.
-The fetus may or may not have cardiac activity.
+The foetus may or may not have cardiac activity.